A Brief History of the Marque

 1936-1945 Gustloff-Werke Waffenwerk, Suhl

 With the assumption of power by the Nazis in 1933, the Jewish family Simson was expropriated in a show trial and sentenced to a payment of 1.75 million Reichsmark.
 Automobile production was discontinued in 1934 and the company was renamed Berlin-Suhler weapons and vehicle plants.
 The new BSW as well as the Gustloff-Werke in Suhl became a focus operation of German armor.
-From the mid-30s came from the former Simson works, and now BSW Gustloff, again first motor vehicles.
-Among other things, the BSW 98, which was made up in 1940.
+From the mid-30s the former Simson works, now BSW Gustloff, resumed production of motor vehicles, among them the BSW 98, which was built until 1940.

-After 1945, the Simson factory of the Soviet Military Administration was assumed (SAG Awtowelo AWO) and later integrated into the IFA combines.
-It was not until the early 60s, the name Samson in the GDR was revived as VEB-operation.
+After 1945, the Simson factory was taken by the Soviets and became (SAG Awtowelo AWO), later integrated with the IFA conglomerate.
+It was not until the early 1960s that the name Simson was revived in the GDR.